uneedgames/pixi.js/CHAD_NOTES.md

     them, managers, and other systems.
 It does not create, destroy, or store these objects; but instead the objects are generally created/stored by the user.
 The objects that it operates upon share a common component or set of components that the system requires.
 Each system on a renderer is updated each frame.
-    * Example: The `TextureSystem` interacts with theuser-created Texture objects and uploads them via the `TextureManager`.
+    * Example: The `TextureSystem` interacts with the user-created Texture objects and uploads them via the `TextureManager`.
 - `Component` - A Component is a small, specific piece of reusable properties & functionality.
 Components enable us to create objects composed of multiple small reusable bits, increasing code reuse. modularity, and flexibility.
     The functionality in a component only controls that specific component's data, and doesn't interact with other components;